hanlizhang/first-move/docs/MOBILE_V1_HANDOFF.md

 # First Move Mobile v1 handoff

-Status: frozen Web Sync v1 MVP checkpoint on 2026-08-01 from development branch `cloud-sync`, based on recorded commit `eddce4ba75c1d3ffb9c0da32e8bd4cb13d8cf19b` plus the documented checkpoint changes.
-The checkpoint has pending smoke tests and is not a claim of production-perfect or fully QA-complete synchronization.
+Status: current Web Sync v1 and Mobile v1 implementation handoff, updated 2026-09-04 from the repository working tree.
+Web Sync v1 remains a frozen MVP checkpoint with pending smoke tests and is not a claim of production-perfect or fully QA-complete synchronization.

 Status vocabulary used here: